cryptowyrm/copypastegrab/README.md

 meson build --prefix=/usr
 cd build
 ninja
-sudo ninja install
 ```

-## How to hack on the code

-After following the above steps, just execute `ninja` in the build directory after you make changes to recompile, then start the app with `./com.github.cryptowyrm.copypastegrab` or do a `sudo ninja install` again and use the app launcher to start the app.
+After following the above steps, just execute `ninja` in the build directory whenever you make changes to recompile, then start the app with `./com.github.cryptowyrm.copypastegrab` or do a `sudo ninja install` and use the app launcher to start the app.